jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Introduction/Restrictions/SQLServer-Restrictions.md

 # I. Functional Limits
-In order to ensure the stability and security of instances, SQL Server has some functional limits as follows:
+In order to ensure the stability and security of instances, JCS for SQL Server has some functional limits as follows:

 1. Databases cannot be created or deleted through commands and accounts cannot be created, deleted or modified.
 Users can perform the related operations through the console if necessary.